 Hello, welcome to my home page.

 My research work is mostly devoted to study the galaxy formation process in a cosmological contest.
-I work with computer simulation of galaxy formation, studying both the dark matter component (using Nbody codes: PKDgrav and GADGET) and the luminous one (via Hydro dynamical simulations: GASOLINE, GADGET, and ENZO).
+I work with computer simulation of galaxy formation, studying both the dark matter component (using Nbody codes: PKDgrav and GADGET) and the luminous one (via Hydro dynamical simulations: GASOLINE, GADGET, and FLASH).

 Andrea V. Macciò's Homepage